 Available for Sony E-mount and Nikon Z-mount full-frame cameras, the Tamron 28-75mm f2.8 VXD G2 lens (highly recommended by Christopher Frost in his YouTube channel) is often sold as a high-quality replacement for kit lenses and is a good “always-on” travel lens.
 Known for its versatility, including semi-macro minimum focusing distance and beautiful bokeh.
 The Tamron lens challenges the expensive Sony 24-70mm f2.8 GM lens in many aspects of image quality, and is much lighter and smaller.

-The over 35 year old Contax/Yashica mount Carl Zeiss Vario-Sonnar T* 28-85mm f3.3-4 vintage lens (see my previous article about the Zeiss lens) has been adapted to the E-mount and is renowned for its beautiful bokeh and cinematic colour rendition for video shooters.
+The over 35 year old Contax/Yashica mount Carl Zeiss Vario-Sonnar T* 28-85mm f3.3-4 vintage lens (see my previous article on the Zeiss lens) has been adapted to the E-mount and is renowned for its beautiful bokeh and cinematic colour rendition for video shooters.

 As of November 2024, the EU list price of the Tamron lens appears to be around €699, while the 35+ year old used Carl Zeiss vintage-lens is sometimes available on eBay for between €250 and €350.